best-practice-and-impact/qa-of-code-guidance/_sources/testing_code.md

 ### Fixtures

-As your test suite grows, you might notice that many of your test use similar code to prepare your tests or to clean up after each test has run.
+As your test suite grows, you might notice that many of your tests use similar code to prepare your tests or to clean up after each test has run.
 Copying these code snippets for each test is laborious and also increases the risk of inconsistently applying those steps.

 Fixtures help us to avoid this form of repetition in our tests.